-MANSION HOUSE.-UTTERING & FORGED ACCOUNT R. CEIFT.-Charles Clifford was brought before the Lord Major metody of Funnell, of the Detective City Pallo CEIPT.-Charles Clifford was brought before the Lord 1 H. in the custody of Funnell, of the Detective City Police, for final examination upon the charge of having, under the markable circumstances, uttered a forged accountable re-ceipt for the payment of £60, with intent to defraud the London Joint Stock Bank.-The prisoner was committed.
-CITILDHALL.-SINGUAR CASE, - The stewards of the
+MANSION HOUSE. -- UTTERING A FORGED ACCOUNT R. MANSION HOUSE. -- UTTERING A FORGED ACCOUNT R. OEIFT. -- Charles Clifford was brought before the Lord Major in the custody of Funnell, of the Detective City Police, and a communication upon the charge of having, under in the custody of Funnell, of the Detective City Police, for final examination upon the charge of having, Under te markable circumstances, uttered a forged accountable re-ceipt for the payment of £60, with intent to defraud the rendem Joint Stock Bank.-The prisoner was committed